 Itraconazole is not removed by dialysis.
-In the event of accidental overdosage, supportive measures should be employed trol center for the most up to date information on the management of itraconazole capsule overdosage (1-800-222-1222 or www.poison.org).
-In general, adverse events reported with overdose have been consistent with adverse drug reactions already listed in this ne recommended dose is 200 mg once daily (2 capsules).
-If there is no obvious improvement, or there is evidence of progressive fungal disease, the dose should be increased in 100-mg increments to a maximum of 400 mg daily.
-Doses bove 200 mg/day should be given in two divided doses.
+In the event of accidental overdosage, supportive measures should be employed.
+Contact a certified poison control center for the most up to date information on the management of itraconazole capsules overdosage (1-800-222-1222 or www.poison.org).

+In general, adverse events reported with overdose have been consistent with adverse drug reactions already listed in this package insert for itraconazole.
+(See ADVERSE REACTIONS.)